o3o/dwt-support/windows/loadicon/README.md

 ###Overview

-This is a demo of the various methods to extract and load icons in DWT It is written in modular form so each function can be reused in your code
+This is a demo of the various methods to extract and load icons in DWT.

+It is written in modular form so each function can be reused in your code.

 The key takeway is the Win32 API LoadImage function, used to -

 	set the Shell icon from the program icon linked with icons.res in this exe file

 1. Edit \res\icons.rc to include your icons